-What I mean by that is crafting an ending that will encourage the reader to do something specific, be it answer a question, open your application, read an article, go to your offer, or whatever else you want to encourage them to do.
+The most important tip is to close an email with an actionable sentence.
+I mean crafting an ending that will encourage the reader to do something specific, be it answers a question, open your application, read an article, go to your offer, or whatever else you want to encourage them to do.

 Being actionable is necessary for any form of communication.
 Giving the recipient a clear indicator of what to do next is the best way to achieve the desired outcome.

 Not everyone will do what you want them to, but the goal here is not to achieve a perfect result.
-The goal is to maximize your chances using what we know about user behavior.
+The goal is to maximize your chances using what you know about user behavior.

 Be specific and include a proposed time for the meeting.
-If you’re establishing the project timeframe with a coworker, set up a deadline.
+Suppose you’re establishing the project timeframe with a coworker, set up a deadline.
 Skip the ASAP part, and make sure that whatever you’re working on will be well taken care of.
 Don’t forget to make this deadline sound like a proposal, not an order.

 |Ideas of resources to link in your email signature:|